After following this course, students are expected to:

 - Introduction to deep learning and convolutional neural networks

 - Sequential learning and recurrent neural networks

 - Deep reinforcement learning

 Students need to have a solid background in multivariate calculus, linear algebra and basic programming experience in Python.
 Basic knowledge about numerical methods for differential equations and basic knowledge about optimization methods is mandatory, for instance from:

 B-AM M6: Dynamical Systems

 B-AM, B-TCS M7: Discrete Structures and Efficient Algorithms.

-Basic knowledge on machine learning, e.g. via the courses Machine Learning I (201600070) or Statistical Learning (201900115), is recommended and facilitates the students’ comprehension of introductory concepts addressing deep learning practice.
-Students with a theoretical focus, will find skills obtained from the MSc math courses scientific computing, information theory or complex networks helpful for this.
+Basic knowledge of machine learning, e.g. via the courses Machine Learning I (201600070) or Statistical Learning (201900115), is recommended and facilitates the students’ comprehension of introductory concepts addressing deep learning practice.
+Students with a theoretical focus will find skills obtained from the MSc math courses scientific computing, information theory or complex networks helpful for this.